Ford Falcon (BA): Mk II

+New six cylinder sedan and utility models were added to the range, the F6 Typhoon and F6 Tornado, respectively.
+The F6 was visually separated from the GT range with the use of a different pattern in the front bumper grille mesh, and a smaller boot spoiler on the Typhoon.
+They were powered by FPV's Barra 270T engine, producing 270 kW.

 Ford Falcon BA in V8 Supercars

 Craig Lowndes and Jamie Whincup won the 2006 Supercheap Auto Bathurst 1000 driving this Ford Falcon BA for Triple Eight Race Engineering.
 The image was taken in 2018.

 The Falcon BA was raced in the Australian V8 Supercar category from 2003.
 Marcos Ambrose won the V8 Supercar Championship Series in 2003 and 2004 driving a BA.
 Craig Lowndes and Jamie Whincup won the 2006 Supercheap Auto Bathurst 1000 driving a Falcon BA.

 Enforcer and Devil R

 After winning the V8 Supercar Championship Series in 2004 with racing drivers Marcos Ambrose and Russell Ingall Ford Australia released two limited run Ford Falcon BA XR8 dealer run-out vehicles denoted 'Enforcer', (only available in Envy Green) and 'Devil R' (named after Ambrose's nickname "The Devil Racer" (in reference to the Tasmanian Devil from his home state)) available in Shock-Wave blue only.
-These warmed-over XR8 base vehicles came with the same 'Boss 260’ 5.4 litre V8 engine as the base XR8 producing the same 260 kW (353 HP) output as the base XR8.
+These warmed-over XR8 base vehicles came with the same Boss 260 5.4-litre V8 engine as the base XR8 producing the same 260 kW output as the base XR8.
 Ford Australia has stated only 125 (56 manual 69 auto) of each model were produced.
 Both vehicle types were not sold with an individual build number as per the FPV range.

 These vehicles were equipped with a signed owners manual with Russell Ingall's signature, for the 'Enforcer'model or Marcos Ambrose's signature, for the 'Devil R' model, as well as respective signed engine bay plate.
 Both vehicles received 18" shadow chrome alloy wheels, carpets with the appropriate 'Enforcer' or 'Devil R' embroidery, leather seats with the model logo embroidery, Momo steering wheel, 'premium' brake package (non Brembo), either the 'Enforcer' or 'Devil R' badging to the exterior and the appropriate model name applied to the XR8 bonnet bulge side decals.
-These vehicles were priced below the FPV GT and GT-P hero cars in the non-FPV range, intended to be up-spec packaged versions of the base XR8 vehicles where Ford Australia intended to run out the remainder of optional-extras equipment during the last of the BA Mk.2 vehicles prior to the incoming redesigned BF model.
+These vehicles were priced below the FPV GT and GT-P hero cars in the non-FPV range, intended to be up-spec packaged versions of the base XR8 vehicles where Ford Australia intended to run out the remainder of optional-extras equipment during the last of the BA Mk II vehicles prior to the incoming redesigned BF model.